-The Department will perform periodic medical audits to determine whether the CONTRACTOR furnished quality and accessible health care to Medicaid Managed Care Members in compliance with 42 CFR § 438.358 (2010, as amended).
-The Department may contract with an External Quality Review Organization (EQRO) to perform the periodic medical audits and external independent reviews.
-The Medicaid Managed Care Policy and Procedure Manual list the Department's external quality assessment evaluation requirements.
+The Department will perform annual, or as requested by the Department, medical audits to determine whether the CONTRACTOR furnished Quality and accessible health care to Medicaid Managed Care Members in compliance with 42 CFR § 438.358.
+The Department will contract with an External Quality Review Organization (EQRO) to perform the periodic medical audits and external independent reviews.